 So, you can take what you have learned from this process when you conduct another interview.
-You may find ways of improving your techniques, or think of new questions you may want to ask.
+You may find ways of improving your techniques or think of new questions you may want to ask.

 Top 20 Questions To Ask

 These questions though are a good starting point when conducting your first interview with a relative.
 You may want to return and gather more information later on.

 General information about the family

 1. What is your full name?
-Were you named after anyone and what nicknames did you have growing up?
+Were you named after anyone and What nicknames did you have growing up?

 2. When and where were you born?
 Where did you live when growing up?

-3. What were your parents and grandparents names?
+3. What were your parents’ and grandparents’ names?
 When and where were they born and were they named after anyone?
-You may want to ask about great grandparents as well.
+You may want to ask about great-grandparents as well.